bitcointranscripts/bitcointranscripts/brink/the-bitcoin-development-podcast/code-review-and-bip324.md

 Sebastian Falbesoner: 00:12:58

 Yeah, sure.
-So that was also an interesting task for me because I also, I was actually surprised that this wasn't done before because it's an obvious idea and I think there was a PR before from Marco Falke like three years earlier but the time back then was different, the scriptor wallets were not as widespread yet, it was a little more difficult to figure out what a script-bub-keyzer wallet has.
+So that was also an interesting task for me because, I was actually surprised that this wasn't done before because it's an obvious idea and I think there was a PR before from Marco Falker like three years earlier but the time back then was different, the scriptor wallets were not as widespread yet, it was a little more difficult to figure out what a script-bub-keyzer wallet has.
-And yeah, I actually did some wallet work before, more like small refactorings, and in the course of test writing I also learned a bit how an actual wallet would work.
+I actually did some wallet work before, more like small refactorings, and in the course of test writing I also learned a bit how an actual wallet would work.
 And the idea of the PR is quite simple, so basically now when you restore a backup, for example from your seed words, not in Bitcoin Core.
 Bitcoin Core doesn't support seed words, but let's say you just restore a backup, then the first thing the wallet has to do is look up all the funds from the past, like everything that you received in the past or you sent because you want to see your full balance, right?
 So even if something happened deeply in the past and you want to have the transaction history again.
 And in order to do that, what the wallet has to do, it really has to inspect every single transaction of every block and from each of those transactions, every input, every output, and it goes through that list and basically checks always, is this spent output or is this received output relevant for me?
 Yes, no.
-And this is of course quite time consuming and there is this nice thing called block filters which basically let you easily answer the question, is this block relevant for me in terms of a given set of output scripts?
+And this is of course quite time consuming and there is this nice thing called block filters which basically let you easily answer the question, is this block relevant for me in terms of a given set of output scripts.
 So you create your filter sets, like that is the collection of all the scripts that you're interested in.
 And then there is a matching function with that block filter and it can tell you easily if there is at least one of the relevant scripts in that block.
 And what we do in, what I did in the PR is we take use of those block filters if they're available because we don't create them by default.